-The Medicaid Care at Home (CAH) program is a 1915c home and community based waiver program for children under the age of 18 designed to care for a child in the home.
+The Medicaid Care at Home (CAH) waivers are 1915c home and community based services (HCBS) waivers for children under the age of 18 designed to care for a disabled child in the home.
+Enrollees in CAH have access to all medically necessary State Plan services as well as waiver services.

-There are currently five CAH waivers in New York State.
-The Department of Health (DOH) oversees a waiver known as Care at Home I/II, which is operated on a daily basis by Local Departments of Social Services (LDSS).
-The remaining waivers are operated by the Office for Mental Retardation and Developmental Disabilities (OMRDD) through its local Developmental Disabilities Service Offices, are known as CAH III, IV and VI.
+There are currently four CAH waivers in New York State.
+The Department of Health (DOH) oversees a waiver known as CAH I/II, which is operated on a daily basis by Local Departments of Social Services (LDSS).
+The remaining three waivers, CAH III, IV and VI, are operated by the Office for Mental Retardation and Developmental Disabilities (OMRDD) through its local Developmental Disabilities Service Offices (DDSO).